QPEs from EMRI Debris Streams Impacting Accretion Disks in Galactic Nuclei: Discussion and Summary

 We estimated the resulting emission of various components of the EMRI-disk interaction (direct encounters between the `bare' star or the dense ejecta within its Hill sphere and the disk, as well as the elongated stream-disk collisions) in \S \ref{sec:Observables}.
 These derivations relied on the assumption that photon production and their thermalization in the shocked downstream is rapid, and that the resulting shocks are radiation mediated.

 These assumptions certainly fail in parts of parameter space, e.g., when the stream is too dilute, and the optical depth near the shock front falls below $\tau_{\rm sh} \lesssim c/v$ (Fig.~\ref{fig:M_ej_Period_Diagram}).
 We did not explore here the details of the emission at disk densities marginally below $\rhod^{\varepsilon_{\rm rad} \approx 1}$, where shocks are expected to be collisionless.
 Various effects, including potential inverse-Compton scattering of the soft emission from the underlying disk (e.g., as explored in \citealt{Chan_2021_tde_agn}), cooling by free-free emission and Comptonization of the downstream radiation will be important for predicting the observational signatures of this regime.
-One potential outcome of low-density stream is the existence of repeating flares in hard X-ray/gamma-ray flares, in a phase predating (or following) the onset of soft X-ray QPEs (for example, in the limit $a_0\approx R_{\rm d}$ this may occur earlier in the rise of the disk density encountered by the EMRI, before soft X-ray QPEs appear).
+One possible outcome of low-density streams impacting the disk, is the existence of repeating, hard X-ray/gamma-ray flares, in a phase predating the onset (or preceding) of soft X-ray QPEs (for example, in the limit $a_0\approx R_{\rm d}$ this may occur earlier in the rise of the disk density encountered by the EMRI, before soft X-ray QPEs appear).
 We are unaware of any current observations that confirm or rule out this possibility.